paper-engineer/minimal-site/docs/_pages/about.md

 Mog purchases properties and makes them more properties.
 (How's that for a one-line summary?)

 I look for standalone houses on large sections, where the house is positioned in such a way that another house can be placed on the section.
 Then I place another house on the section.
 In the process of doing so, I make an awful lot of money.
 (Okay, three sentences, is that better?)

+# How does that work?

+1. Buy a house, with land
+2. Buy another house, without land
+3. Move house onto land
+4. Profit

+We can break that down further.
+And you want to know where your lending goes, right?

+1. Buy a house, with land

+The "standard" deposit is 10%.
+Even in Tokoroa, that's a good 30-40 grand.
+Typically I do not carry this much cash around, but it'll come back around on settlement day.

+2. Buy another house, without land

+First there is a deposit to hold the house.
+This can be 30% of 100k, which is another 30 grand.
+I still don't carry this much cash around, but luckily I still have the last 30k you lent me, right?

+3. Move house onto land

+The house has to be paid for (mostly) up front before it's shifted.
+(Depending on the company, they may or may not be OK with a contract that says last 5% after it's tied to piles.
+But that's still 95% of 100k.)
+I really, really don't carry this much cash around.

+4. Profit

+Now that the house is on the land, the bank will finally lend on it!
+I borrow it all at bank rates so I can stop paying hard money rates.

+5. Repeat

+I mean, you didn't really expect me to stop at one house?